aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridpivottable/_index.md

 ```

 Refreshes pivottable's data and setting from it's data source.

+**Remarks**

 We will gather data from data source to a pivot cache ,then calcualte the data in the cache to the cells.
 This method is only used to gather all data to a pivot cache.

 ### toString() {#toString--}
 ```